jewelsofthought/neshama/site/posts/qkab/dimensional_entities.md

 Although a 2d perspective is highly effective in a 3d environment, it is limited, and predictable, and thus can be easily controlled from a 3d perspective.
 So it is regarding one who has a 4d perspective on our 3d existence.

 Up till now, we have presented this 4d landscape in religious, mythological and sociological terms, emphasising the qualities of love, kindness, humility, gentleness, etc. Though it includes pride, greed, lust, desire, etc. too.
 One could describe this as the 4d aspect of human beings, an unpredictable indescribable experience that that can have huge effect on our lives.
-Even among the aspects of 4d that we do know or recognise, they all “suffer” from unpredictable, yet known, behaviour.
+Even among the aspects of 4d that we do know or recognise, they all "suffer" from unpredictable, yet known, behaviour.
 That is, although we know how it behaves, we cannot say what it will do at any moment with any certainty, until it has already done it (made its choice – so as to say).

 ---